 Medical Abortion: Abortion by pill or Chemical Abortion

 Before you consider Abortion by Pill, you should understand what it is, how it works and how it might affect your health.
-The abortion pill, also knows an RU 486 is actually a combination of pills, one type taken in a clinic, and the second taken at home without supervision.
+The abortion pill, also known as RU 486, is actually a combination of pills.
+One type is taken in a clinic, and the other is taken at home without supervision.

 The first pills are given orally during an office visit.
-The initial chemical, (generic name is Mifepristone) (200 mg) blocks your natural progesterone from sustaining the pregnancy, thereby ending an early pregnancy.
-See Mifiprex Medication Guide link)
+The initial chemical, Mifepristone (200 mg), blocks your natural progesterone from sustaining the pregnancy, thereby ending an early pregnancy.

 The second chemical, Misoprostol (800 mcg) is taken 48 hours later.
-The misoprostol, (a prostaglandin) is meant to be taken orally causes strong contractions to expel the remains.
-This does not occur in the medical office and may occur within a few hours or up to two weeks after taking the second pill.
+The misoprostol (a prostaglandin) is meant to be taken orally and causes strong contractions which expel the remains.
+This effect does not occur in the medical office – it may happen within a few hours, or up to two weeks after taking the second pill.

-An exam by the health provider should be done 7 to 14 days later to insure the abortion was complete and to check for early complications.
-Incomplete abortions or unrecognized ectopic pregnancy are serious health risks to the woman seeking abortion.
+An exam by the health provider should be done 7 to 14 days later to ensure the abortion is complete and to check for early complications.
+Incomplete abortions or unrecognized ectopic pregnancy are serious health risks for a woman seeking abortion.

 RU486 will not work in the case of an ectopic pregnancy.
 This is a potentially life-threatening condition in which the embryo lodges outside of the uterus, usually in the fallopian tube.
 If not diagnosed early, the tube may burst, causing internal bleeding and in some cases, the death of the woman.

-- According to the Mifeprex website: (2-7% of women will need a surgical procedure to end the pregnancy or stop heavy bleeding).
+- 2-7% of women will need a surgical procedure to end the pregnancy or stop heavy bleeding.

-- Cramping, heavy bleeding, nausea, vomiting, diarrhea, infection and in rare cases, death.
+- Women may also experience cramping, heavy bleeding, nausea, vomiting, diarrhea, infection and in rare cases, death.